Emini futures are probably the most important trading vehicle in the world.

 This Is Not Tax Advice

 The comments above apply to US tax residents, are estimates and should NOT be considered tax advice.
-Remember to always consult your own tax professional or accountant.
+Remember always to consult your own tax professional or accountant.

 What Is the Emini Futures Symbol?